Zino2201/ZISKM/docs/getting-started/quick-start.md

 We will now create a simple actor blueprint.

 :::note
-In this example, we will create an Actor but you can also use other classes like Pawn or Character as long as they are Characters.
+In this example, we will create an Actor but you can also use other classes like Pawn or Character.
 :::
 ![Blueprint Class Selection](/img/docs/getting-started/2-create-bp.png)